 2. Can I re-employ a former FSWEP student?

-FSWEP students may be re-employed into an identical or similar job if they:
+FSWEP students may be re-employed into a job if they:

 - Meet all of the requirements of the job; and

 - Continue to meet the eligibility criteria described in the Student Employment Policy.

 Students initially hired in one organization may be re-employed in another organization if the conditions noted above are met.
 See the procedure to re-employ a former student at the following address: www.psc-cfp.gc.ca/sas-sde/stf-dot/prgrm/fswep-pfete/rei-rre-eng.htm.

 Organizations can create an advertisement to be posted on the PSC's Web site for the positions available that aim to meet particular staffing requirements.
 By working in conjunction with the PSC, organizations will develop and post on the PSC's Web site a detailed advertisement outlining the specific requirements of the departmental program (e.g. academic level, specialized fields of study and skills).

 A non-academic term is the period in which a student is not in school (e.g. summer break).

 5. What is the maximum number of hours of work allowed for full-time FSWEP jobs?